SB-GLOBAL-SE/SquadToScale/Migration-Script-DB/README.md

 1. Move the JAR file alongside both `app.properties` and `database.properties` (already configured) to the machine holding Jira instance
-2. Execute the JAR in the command
+2. Execute the JAR in the command on a local Jira node.
    line: `java -jar app-migration-zephyr-1.0.6-SNAPSHOT-jar-with-dependencies.jar <jira_api_username> <jira_api_password> [PROJECT KEY]`
 3. Wait for it to finish.
 The process will print several logs on the screen where you can check its progress.
 It will also generate a `app.log` file with te logs being generated